 To view more of the impressive organisations that our alumni have worked with, visit Alumni Destinations.

 For more information on the successes of Trinity Laban's BA (Hons) dance graduates and what they have to say about the course, visit Alumni Profiles.

-A wide variety of assessment methods are used to reflect the diverse learning experiences you will encounter on the programme and to give you the opportunity to demonstrate the acquisition of the broad range of skills, knowledge and understanding necessary to become a rounded and versatile dance artist.
+A wide variety of assessment methods are used to reflect the diverse learning experiences you will encounter on the programme and to give you the opportunity to demonstrate the acquisition of a broad as well as in depth range of skills, knowledge and understanding necessary to become a rounded and versatile dance artist.